microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 If it is not showing up, then that is usually an indication that the _'GazeInput'_ capability was not set.

 After the permission prompt showed up once, it will not show up automatically again.
-If you _"denied eye tracking permission"_, you can reset this in Settings -> System -> Privacy.
+If you _"denied eye tracking permission"_, you can reset this in Settings -> Privacy -> Apps.

 <br>